 Check and compare different student loans available to you.
 You have a choice between federal and private student loans.
 Federal loans may be more beneficial since they have the backing of the federal government.
-Other key factors to consider are: the loan repayment period, the interest rate that you will be paying, and other fees and charges that come with the loan.
-Analyze and understand the loan thoroughly to decide which loan best suits your requirement.
+Other key factors to consider are the loan repayment period, the interest rate that you will be paying, and other fees and charges that come with the loan.
+Analyze and understand the loan thoroughly to decide which loan best suits your requirements.

-Accelerate the pay off
+Accelerate the payoff

 One of the best practices for any loan is to pay off quicker.
 But how do you come up with the money to make these payments while still in school?
 Try to save small amounts whenever possible.
 You can do this by minimizing expenses and reducing your cost of living, saving on rent by living with roommates or living in cheaper housing units, eating out less and cooking your own meals, creating and adhering to a spending budget.
 These measures help you manage money better and also enable you to pay off a portion of your debt even before you land a full-time job.